 What group of people or country or religious sect in today’s civilized world beheads Christians?
 I considered that barbaric when I was a teen.
 Surely that couldn’t be right—or could it?

 World events are hurtling forward at an increasingly rapid pace.
-Events that were hard to imagine even a few years ago are accepted—even promoted.
-Until recently, most people would have doubted that society would accept as normal the marrying of two men or two women.
+Even a few years ago, events that were hard to imagine are accepted—even promoted.
+Until recently, most people would have doubted that society would accept the marrying of two men or two women as normal.

 Some people believe that the cultural and moral changes in the U.S. today will lead directly to the violence portrayed in Revelation.
 It’s not hard to imagine how events, as predicted in Revelation, could happen in the next few years, leading to Armageddon.

 I wait expectantly for the rebuilding of the Jewish Temple, one piece of the puzzle that seems to be needed before all of the events as foretold by Jesus can happen.
 How else could there be the “abomination of desolation” as spoken of in Matthew 24:15?

-My intent here is not to go into a detailed dissertation about the end times and prophecy, but to pique your interest to pursue your own study.
-Where might you be in ten years, twenty years, or thirty years?
+My intent here is not to go into a detailed dissertation about the end times and prophecy but to pique your interest to pursue your own study.
+Where might you be in ten, twenty, or thirty years?
 If the United States continues on its current path, will we even exist as a free country?